Automattic/wp-calypso/client/components/date-range/README.md

 #### Props

+`selectedStartDate` - **optional** `Date` object or 'Moment' instance for the first day of the range you wish to be selected by default in the date picker

+`selectedEndDate` - **optional** `Date` object or 'Moment' instance for the last day of the range you wish to be selected by default in the date picker

 `onDateCommit(startDate, endDate)` - **optional** callback function called when a date is _committed_ (ie: "Applied").

 `onDateSelect(startDate, endDate)` - **optional** callback function called when a date is _selected_ (but not committed ie: "Applied")